 3. Vomiting is NOT normal in cats (and it IS one of the signs of cancer in cats).

 Don’t ignore vomiting or brush it off as not a big deal.
 Vomiting on a regular basis is never normal.
-“If your pet is vomiting with frequency, mark it down on a calendar because then sometimes it’s easier to look back and see ‘Wow, my cat vomited four time this month,’” Dr. Ettinger says.
+“If your pet is vomiting with frequency, mark it down on a calendar because then sometimes it’s easier to look back and see ‘Wow, my cat vomited four times this month,’” Dr. Ettinger says.

 4. Different cancers have different symptoms.